-- Payments or Other Offers Never give, offer, or authorise an offer of anything of value (directly or indirectly) to a customer or public official to obtain any improper advantage. - Secret Commissions Never pay secret (undisclosed) commissions to any person acting in an agency or fiduciary capacity. - Facilitation Payments Never give a gratuity or other payment to public officials or government employees to expedite a routine administrative action without consulting with your Company legal counsel / compliance officer. - Political Contributions Never contribute company funds or other company assets for political purposes without the prior approval of Helia's Head of Government Relations and the General Counsel. - Third Party Engagement Exercise due diligence when selecting persons or firms to represent Helia. - Third Party Compliance Require any person or firm who represents Helia (such as a consultant, agent, sales representative, distributor or contractor) to comply with this Policy and related laws. - Record-Keeping Maintain timely, accurate, and complete records of all expenditures of Helia funds as set out in Helia's Controllership Policy (included in Integrity First).
+- Payments or Other Offers Never give, offer, or authorise an offer of anything of value (directly or indirectly) to a customer or public official to obtain any improper advantage. - Secret Commissions Never pay secret (undisclosed) commissions to any person acting in an agency or fiduciary capacity. - Facilitation Payments Never give a gratuity or other payment to public officials or government employees to expedite a routine administrative action without consulting with Helia's legal counsel / compliance officer. - Political Contributions Never contribute company funds or other company assets for political purposes without the prior approval of Helia's General Counsel. - Third Party Engagement Exercise due diligence when selecting persons or firms to represent Helia. - Third Party Compliance Require any person or firm who represents Helia (such as a consultant, agent or contractor) to comply with this Policy and related laws. - Record-Keeping Maintain timely, accurate, and complete records of all expenditures as required by the Corporations Act 2001. - Accurate Expenses Follow the appropriate principles and processes in line with the Expenses Policy for credit card transactions and the Accounts Payable Framework for transactions with service providers.